2014 iMac reviewed, new low-cost consumer Mac

 There is no opportunity to add more RAM or change the processor in this model.
-Indeed, it is impossible to upgrade the RAM in the new entry-level iMac as the 8GB RAM that comes as standard is soldered on.
+Indeed, it is impossible to upgrade or change the RAM in the new entry-level iMac as the 8GB RAM that comes as standard is soldered on.

 BTO options for top of the range 2014 iMac:

 By comparison, if you were to look at the top of the range iMac in 2014 you could add the following build-to-order options: